SonicOriginalSoftware/server/README.md

 # server

+This module will eventually be hosted on a `git` server outside of GitHub.
+For the time being there is a replace directive to point the module at the repository hosted on GitHub.

 # Subdomain Serving

 Run the server by passing in a map of service prefixes (as `string`) and their respective `http.Handler`s to the `Run` method along with any desired certs.
 Leaving an empty array of certs will serve over `http` rather than `https` (this also means no `HTTP/2`).